alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 Use the Species+ tool to [search for your fish and shellfish](https://www.speciesplus.net/).
 Check which annex (A, B, C or D) it's classified as under EU wildlife trade regulations.

-What you need to do depends on whether you’re exporting [within the EU](#within-the-EU) or [outside the EU](#outside-the-EU).
+What you need to do depends on whether you’re exporting [within the EU](#within-eu-endangered) or [outside the EU](#outside-eu-endangered).

 If Species+ says the fish or shellfish is banned, you can't export the product.

 ###Within the EU
+{:#within-eu-endangered}

 If the fish or shellfish is classed as B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must [apply for an Article 10 certificate](apply-for-an-article-10-certificate).
+If it’s classed as Annex A, you must apply for an Article 10 certificate.

 You don’t need any special documents if you’re using or displaying goods for non-commercial reasons, eg for scientific research or in an educational display.